 The Rh factor is a molecule on the surface of red blood cells in some people.
 Blood is Rh-positive if a person's red blood cells have the Rh factor.
 Blood is Rh-negative if a person's red blood cells do not have the Rh factor.
 Most people are Rh-positive.

 Sometimes other blood group incompatibilities may lead to a similar (but milder) hemolytic disease.
-For example, if the mother has blood type O and the fetus has blood type A or B, then the mother’s body produces anti-A or anti-B antibodies that can cross the placenta, attach to fetal red blood cells, and cause their breakdown (hemolysis), leading to mild anemia and hyperbilirubinemia.
+For example, if the mother has blood type O and the fetus has blood type A or B, then the mother’s body produces anti-A or anti-B antibodies that can cross the placenta in large amounts, attach to fetal red blood cells, and cause their breakdown (hemolysis), leading to mild anemia and hyperbilirubinemia.
 This type of incompatibility is called ABO incompatibility.
 ABO incompatibility usually leads to less severe anemia than Rh incompatibility and, unlike Rh incompatibility, it usually gets less severe with each subsequent pregnancy.

 At the first prenatal visit during a pregnancy, the mother gets a blood test to determine whether she has Rh-negative or Rh-positive blood.
 If the mother has Rh-negative blood and tests positive for anti-Rh antibodies or if she tests positive for another antibody that can cause hemolytic disease of the newborn, the father's blood is checked.
 Rh sensitization is a risk if the father has Rh-positive blood.
 In these situations, the mother is given periodic blood tests during the pregnancy to check for Rh antibodies.
 Nothing further needs to be done as long as no antibodies are detected.
-If antibodies are detected, special tests on the mother and fetus are done during the pregnancy.
+If antibodies are detected, special blood tests on the mother and fetus are done during the pregnancy.